adrianhall/adrianhall.github.io/_posts/2019-08-19-tailwinds-photos-3.md

 </resources>
 {% endhighlight %}

+> It's ok to include client IDs in the app - they aren't considered security information.
+However, you should never include client secrets in mobile apps.
+Mobile apps can be decoded once they are released.
+Any string you include in your app will be available for anyone to see.

 Just replace my (obviously faked) client ID above with the one your copied from the Google developers console earlier.
+Next, as with all these integrations, there is a library to add to the module-level `build.gradle` file:

+{% highlight gradle %}
+dependencies {
+	// Rest of the dependencies go here implementation 'com.facebook.android:facebook-android-sdk:5.2.0'
+	implementation 'com.google.android.gms:play-services-auth:17.0.0'
+}
+{% endhighlight %}

 Like the Facebook mechanism, I want to abstract the code for handling Google.
 I'm going to try and use a similar API surface.
 Here is the code for the `AuthenticatorActivity` (at least the important bits):